MicrosoftDocs/VBA-Docs/api/Excel.PivotCache.MaintainConnection.md

 ## Remarks

 You can set the **MaintainConnection** property only if the **[QueryType](Excel.QueryTable.QueryType.md)** property of the query table or PivotTable cache is set to **xlOLEDBQuery**.

 If you anticipate frequent queries to a server, setting this property to **True** might improve performance by reducing reconnection time.
 Setting the property to **False** causes an open connection to be closed.

 ## Example

-This example creates a new PivotTable cache based on an OLAP provider, and then it creates a new PivotTable report based on the cache, at cell A3 on the active worksheet.
+This example creates a new PivotTable cache based on an OLAP provider, and then it creates a new PivotTable report based on the cache at cell A3 on the active worksheet.
 The example terminates the connection after the initial refresh.

 ```vb
 With ActiveWorkbook.PivotCaches.Add(SourceType:=xlExternal)